Cray-HPE/docs-csm/operations/observability/Observability.md

 ### Configuration file for the grok-exporter

-Created the config file for the grok-exporter to parse the goss test log file and make metrics from them.
+Created the configuration file for the grok-exporter to parse the Goss test log file and make metrics from them.
 We are using grok-exporter config version 3 config for this task and matching log expressions with regex.

 The following is the example config passed to grok-exporter to get metrics: